 Moreover, many Bluetooth speakers also act as a charging dock.
 You’ll be able to charge your iPod without thinking about it, simply by putting it on its base!
-Some speakers are designed to be taken anywhere, some can even be completely submerged in water.
+Some wireless speakers are designed to be taken anywhere, some can even be completely submerged in water.
 Ideal for taking to the beach or pool!
-So let’s not wait any longer… Let’s dive into this selection!
+So let’s not wait any longer… Let’s dive into this selection of best iPod speakers!

 Sony SRS-XB41 Portable Bluetooth Speaker

 Do you like music festivals?
 The Live Sound mode will play the music in such a way that you will find all the emotions of the music played live, thanks to its specially designed DSP, which provides the Sony speaker a really great sound.